BBGrimmett2/bbgrimmett2.github.io/_posts/2025-06-21-Why-Is-Enterprise-Auth-In-Lab.md

 ---
-title: Why Enterprise Authentication is Worth Setting Up in a HomeLab
+title: Why is Enterprise Authentication is Worth Setting Up in a HomeLab?
 author: Brian Grimmett
 date: 2025-06-21 12:00:00 -0600
 categories: [HomeLab, Authentication]